 Professional Doctorate (DProf)

-Leaderships for Researchers: Postgraduate researchers are introduced to the range and models of leadership in this topic, outlines how to apply these models and provides students with the opportunity to explore leadership styles and behaviours through experiential learning.
+- Leadership for Researchers: Postgraduate researchers are introduced to the range and models of leadership in this topic, which outlines how to apply these models and provides students with the opportunity to explore leadership styles and behaviours through experiential learning.

 Modules will be delivered through lectures, seminars and workshops during a series of 4 compulsory residential schools totalling approximately 35 days during the first 14 months, with assignments spanning between schools.
 Residential schools are a chance for DProf students to meet other students on the course and fully integrate in the Aberystwyth University's research community.
 The schools are also an opportunity to meet face to face with supervisors and engage in activities beyond academia.